mdibenedetto/task-manager/server/readme.txt

-    What do these packages do? express is the Node framework. mongoose is the ORM we will use to communicate with our MongoDB database. body-parser will let us pull POST content from our HTTP request so that we can do things like create a bear.
+    What do these packages do? express is the Node framework. mongoose is the ORM we will use to communicate with our MongoDB database. body-parser will let us pull POST content from our HTTP request so that we can do things like create a task.

     Route	HTTP Verb	Description
-    /api/bears	GET	Get all the bears.
+    /api/tasks	GET	Get all the tasks.
-    /api/bears	POST	Create a bear.
+    /api/tasks	POST	Create a task.
-    /api/bears/:bear_id	GET	Get a single bear.
+    /api/tasks/:task_id	GET	Get a single task.
-    /api/bears/:bear_id	PUT	Update a bear with new info.
+    /api/tasks/:task_id	PUT	Update a task with new info.
-    /api/bears/:bear_id	DELETE	Delete a bear.
+    /api/tasks/:task_id	DELETE	Delete a task.